cosmos/cosmos-sdk/docs/core/store.md

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc3/store/cachekv/store.go#L27-L34

-This is the type used whenever an IAVL Store needs to be cache-wrapped to create a virtual store (typically when we need to mutate a state that might be reverted later).
+This is the type used whenever an IAVL Store needs to be branched to create an isolated store (typically when we need to mutate a state that might be reverted later).

 #### `Get`